CamoNano/nanopyrs/README.md

 This is, partially, a Rust rewrite of the Python [nanopy](https://github.com/npy0/nanopy) library. `nanopyrs` was initially part of another project, so some behaviors may seem odd.

-There is very little documentation at this time.
+There is not very much documentation at this time.

+Things may or may not work before version `1.0.0`.

 *Use at your own risk.
 I cannot guarantee that this library is perfect.*